SBRCNottingham/gsmodutils/README.md

 complex analysis.

+## Installation

+(TODO) To install the latest release from pip:

+    pip install gsmodutils

+To install this software clone the git repository and type:

+    pip install -r requriements.txt
+    python setup.py install

+To run the tests for this project, install pytest and, from the project root directory simply run

+    pytest

+gsmodutils is fully compatible with python 2.7+ and python 3.5+.
+(TODO) Software has been tested on linux (Ubuntut, manjaro/arch), windows and MacOSX.

 ## gsm_project
 Main script is gsm_project; this creates new genome scale model projects given an SBML or JSON file.
 This creates a folder structre in location with name specified.